dbpedia/mappings-autogeneration/README.md

 - ```download.py``` can download the needed datasets for a specified language.
 - ```parse.py``` transforms the given data into the entity matrix, given the target language and the pivot language, see **Example** for details.
 - ```predict.py``` gives predicted mapping for the target language based on the given pivot languaes.
 With option "-e", it can also calculate the precision and recall of the target language based on the existing mapping on DBpedia.
+- ```workflow.py``` combine all the above modules together.
+You can simply run this script to conduct the whole workflow including download, parse, predict and evaluate.

 ### Example